 Common Tricks and Traps of the Insurance Company

-Many of our clients are surprised when they learn that insurance companies and claims representatives are not their friends.
+Our personal injury law firm sees many clients who are surprised when they learn that insurance companies and claims representatives are not their friends.
 Clients are often shocked to find out that some insurance companies will deny a claim even if they know their insured is at fault.
 We are often asked: “Why would they do that?”

 Insurance adjusters know that they can deny some claims, and if people are not aware of their rights, they will choose not to fight the insurance company’s decision.
 Those decisions add millions (perhaps billions) to the bottom-line of the insurance company.

 If you talk with the opposing insurance adjuster on your own, they will use different tactics to get you to settle your case before talking with a lawyer.
 Some of those tactics are highlighted below.
-All of these tactics underscore the importance of seeking legal representation with an experienced personal injury attorney before you settle a serious accident or injury claim.
+All of these tactics underscore the importance of seeking legal representation with our experienced personal injuryattorney before you try to settle a serious accident or injury claim on your own.

 Insurance adjusters suddenly become medical experts when they talk to you on the phone about your accident.
 Of course, the treatment the adjustor “recommends” is much, much less than what your doctor suggests.
 They may try to make you feel guilty for seeking the medical care recommended by your doctor because “most people are better by now.”

 Insurance adjusters will complain about the cost of medical treatment and that the hospital bills are too high.
 Everyone agrees that medical care is too expensive, but that is not your fault.
 You were injured by their insured!
 You should not be penalized because the care was expensive – that is why people buy insurance.
 Just imagine how much the insurance adjustor saves if he is able to get everybody to accept a 25% discount.